Parenting Agreements and Plans

 What is Family Dispute Resolution (FDR)?

-FDR offers a practical, child-focused pathway for resolving conflict.
-With the guidance of an impartial mediator, parents can discuss and agree on key matters relating to their children's care, well-being, and future - outside of the courtroom and without adversarial legal processes.
+FDR mediation offers a practical, child-focused pathway for resolving conflict.
+With the guidance of an impartial parenting plan mediator, parents can discuss and agree on key matters relating to their children's care, wellbeing, and future, outside of the courtroom and without adversarial legal processes.

 Do I Need a Section 60I Certificate?

-If mediation is unsuccessful or deemed inappropriate, our FDRPs are qualified to issue a Section 60I Certificate, allowing the matter to proceed legally if necessary.
+If mediation is unsuccessful or deemed inappropriate, our family dispute resolution practitioner team is qualified to issue a Section 60I Certificate, allowing the matter to proceed legally if necessary.

 Already Heading to Court?